sflanders95/EmpireMillenniumChatBlockerChromeExt/README.md

 To regain the hidden messages, use Erase function then reload the game (press F5).

 ### Version History:
+Jan 12, 2019 - Removed chat blocking aspect of the code.
+Replaced it with a way to use bookmarks in-game.

 Oct 18, 2018 - Changed to allow for new URL for the game.  empiremillenniumwars.ggs-emw.com has been chanegd to game.empiremillenniumwars.com.
 Possibly to allow for cross iframe javascript now that the site utilizes one domain "empiremillenniumwars.com".